eclipseyy/FFLRandomizer/README.md

 Gameplay should hopefully be reasonably balanced between seeds.
 Let me know if you find a very difficult or very easy seed.
 The difficulty might not be even within a particular randomized rom, but that's part of the fun.
 Item costs should be fair.
 If you find items which seem very cheap or expensive, let me know.

+If you want to cheat and see what's in a randomized rom, use Tower Reversed's fledermaus utility.

 Future:
 - switches to control which features are randomized
 - randomize non-monster enemies